-All human rights are universal, indivisible, interdependent, and interrelated.
-Given HIVrelated stigma and discrimination, a breach of the right to privacy often leads to breaches of other human rights, such as the right to life, liberty, security of the person, the right to work and free choice of employment, and the right to adequate housing and medical care.
-Central to all these breaches is the breach of the right to equality.
-The right of people living with HIV/AIDS to equality and non-discrimination on the basis of HIV status is protected under international and Canadian law.
-Community-based AIDS service organizations report that the disclosure of health information of people living with HIV/AIDS to third parties can have "devastating"
+All human rights are universal, indivisible, interdependent, and interrelated.46 Given HIV-related stigma and discrimination, a breach of the right to privacy often leads to breaches of other human rights, such as the right to life, liberty, security of the person, the right to work and free choice of employment, and the right to adequate housing and medical care.47 Central to all these breaches is the breach of the right to equality.
+The right of people living with HIV/AIDS to equality and non-discrimination on the basis of HIV status is protected under international48 and Canadian law.49 consequences for them.50 The repercussions are economic, social, legal, and psychological.

-Given HIV-related stigma and discrimination, a breach of the right to privacy often leads to breaches of other human rights, such as the right to life, liberty, security of the person, the right to work and free choice of employment, and the right to adequate housing and medical care. consequences for them.
-The repercussions are economic, social, legal, and psychological.
 Often the discrimination suffered by people living with HIV/AIDS results from the unauthorized disclosure of their health information.
 People have been deprived of housing or jobs, and social relationships have been compromised.

+Community-based AIDS service organizations report that the disclosure of health information of people living with HIV/AIDS to third parties can have "devastating"

-breaches of other ghts, such as the fe, liberty, security rson, the right to l free choice of ent, and the right to housing and are.
+Given HIV-related stigma and discrimination, a breach of the right to privacy often leads to breaches of other human rights, such as the right to life, liberty, security of the person, the right to work and free choice of employment, and the right to adequate housing and medical care.

 From a public health perspective, "maximum confidentiality of personal information related to HIV/AIDS is an essential public health measure."
 As a former Privacy Commissioner of Canada has stated: "The privacy of personal health information is not only a fundamental human right, it is also a very important social good.
 We all have a stake in ensuring that our society as a whole is as healthy as possible."
 Threats to the privacy of medical information are contrary to the public interest in reducing health risks, ensuring early detection of illnesses, and ensuring that patients receive appropriate medical treatment.
-The pervasiveness of HIV/AIDS-related stigma and discrimination combines with the potential for the unauthorized health goal of reducing HIV transmission.
+The pervasiveness of HIV/AIDS-related stigma and discrimination combines with the potential for the unauthorized disclosure of the health information of people living with HIV/AIDS to undermine the public health goal of reducing HIV transmission.54

-Health Canada has estimated that 17,000 people in Canada are HIV-positive but unaware of their HIV status.
-Knowing that one is HIV-positive can have a significant impact on behaviour to prevent transmission of HIV infection.
-Yet, people will be less likely to seek HIV testing and counselling if they are concerned that their HIV status will be disclosed without consent to third parties such as employers, insurance companies, the government, and relatives.
+Health Canada has estimated that 17,000 people in Canada are HIV-positive but unaware of their HIV status.55 Knowing that one is HIV-positive can have a significant impact on behaviour to prevent transmission of HIV infection.56 Yet, people will be less likely to seek HIV testing and counselling if they are concerned that their HIV status will be disclosed without consent to third parties such as employers, insurance companies, the government, and relatives.
 If fewer people learn their status through testing (accompanied by appropriate pre- and post-test counselling), the risk of subsequent avoidable HIV transmission is increased.

 A further public health consequence of the failure to protect and promote the right to privacy and duty of confidentiality is the impact on research activities.
-Where there are not sufficient privacy protections, people living with HIV/AIDS will be reluctant to participate in research studies that seek to enhance prevention efforts, treatment options, and ultimately discover a cure for HIV infection.
-As the authors of Ethical and Legal Issues in AIDS Research write:
+Where there are not sufficient privacy protections, people living with HIV/AIDS will be reluctant to participate in research studies that seek to enhance prevention efforts, treatment options, and ultimately discover a cure for HIV infection.57 As the authors of Ethical and Legal Issues in AIDS Research write:

-Those ... whose lives are intruded upon, and whose bodies serve as objects of examination are often are people who are already subject to discrimination even criminal punishment, who are hidden because of stigma, and who are poor and vulnerable.
+Those ... whose lives are intruded upon, and whose bodies serve as objects of examination are often are people who are already subject to discrimination even criminal punishment, who are hidden because of stigma, and who are poor and vulnerable.58